android/ndk-samples/prefab/prefab-publishing/README.md

         exclude("**/libc++_shared.so")
     }
 ```

-This sample builds a trivial library called `mylibrary` (libmylibrary.so), and packs it into
-mylibrary.aar.
-From here you could distribute the AAR via Maven or however you distribute AARs.
-To learn how to use the generated dependency AAR, refer to [the prefab-dependency sample] in this repo;
+To learn how to use the generated AAR, refer to [the prefab-dependency sample] in this repo;
 for the detailed documentation about Prefab in AGP, go to [C/C++ dependencies] webpage.

 [Prefab]:https://google.github.io/prefab/
 [build.gradle]:https://github.com/android/ndk-samples/blob/master/prefab/prefab-publishing/mylibrary/build.gradle#L64